ThemeFuse/Brizy/readme.txt

 ![Global styling](https://brizy.io/wp-content/uploads/2018/04/Global-styling.gif)

 = Global styling =
 Ever wanted to change all the similar colors in your web page with a single click?
-With Brizy, you can!
+With Brizy page builder, you can!
 Not only that, but you can change all texts that share the same properties in one go, as well.

 ![Mobile friendly](https://brizy.io/wp-content/uploads/2018/04/Mobile-friendly.gif)

 = Mobile Friendly =
-Switch instantly to Mobile View mode, where you can make changes that will only apply to this type of devices.
+Switch instantly to Mobile View mode, where you can make changes that will only apply to these type of devices.
 This gives you the power to differentiate your page design and optimise for smaller screens.

 ![Text Editor](https://brizy.io/wp-content/uploads/2018/04/Text-Editor.gif)